dariyd/react-native-text-recognition/README.md

 - 🎯 **Smart Defaults**: Automatically detects file types (PDF/image) and applies optimal settings - no configuration needed!
 - 📱 **Cross-platform**: iOS 13+ and Android 21+
-- 🚀 **New Architecture Ready**: Full support for React Native new architecture (Fabric/TurboModules) on iOS, old architecture support on Android
+- 🚀 **New Architecture Ready**: Full TurboModule support on iOS, Bridge compatibility on Android (works with both old and new arch)
 - 🔤 **Multi-language Support**: Recognizes text in 100+ languages with automatic detection
 - 📄 **PDF Support**: High-quality PDF text extraction (400 DPI by default) on both platforms
 - 🎯 **Flexible Results**: Get text with bounding boxes, confidence scores, and coordinates